-Pompeo Tells Saudis Enough Is Enough: Stop Qatar Blockade and Help Heal Yemen - New York Times — Nigeria Today
+Pompeo, in Saudi Arabia, talks tough on Iran, Gulf dispute - Washington Post — Nigeria Today

 |

+RIYADH, Saudi Arabia — U.S. Secretary of State Mike Pompeo is using the Middle East leg of his first trip abroad as America's top diplomat to call for concerted international action to punish Iran for its missile programs.
+He's also urging Saudi …

-Pompeo Tells Saudis Enough Is Enough: Stop Qatar Blockade and Help Heal Yemen
+Pompeo's Message to Saudis?
+Enough Is Enough: Stop Qatar Blockade

 Do you have something awesome to share with the world?
 Click here to share